 In advance to sharing this story I want to thank my husband, without you and your love I could have never made it through this.
 You’re truly my rock, the love of my life.
 My parents, for your unending and limitless love and support, my sisters for their also unequaled love and support and being my cheerleaders.
 Tria, for the meals and foot rubs, and Hayley, for photographing this truly once in a lifetime event.
 I am so blessed.
 I may give birth again, but (thankfully) it will never again be my first time.

-Giving birth to my twins has without question been the single most remarkable event in my life.
+Giving birth to my twins has without question the first most remarkable event in my life.
 Writing this post was undeniably difficult, where to begin, what to include?!
 Sharing my birth story is like pouring out my raw beating heart for all to see, while I am proud of this story it is hands down the most personal event I have ever shared.
 Bringing my twins into this world is the greatest honor I have ever been given, and I hope to do justice to the day they came earthside in sharing our story.
 One thing I have promised to always do in sharing my motherhood journey is to be honest.
 I hope with all my heart in sharing my stories that I can touch and encourage the hearts of every woman in their own journeys.
 This will be Part One of our tale of birth.
 So, without further ado, I present, the Birth Story of Harry and Arabella.

 Everyone always told me that as my pregnancy neared its end I would be ready to do anything to get those babies out.
 They were right.
 Towards the end I became so uncomfortable, I couldn’t eat, drink, sit, lie down, or pee.
 EVERYTHING was just plain frustrating.
 My belly was a constantly moving soup of sharp elbows and knees, and I was astonished anew every day that they hadn’t actually punctured my bladder with their tiny limbs.
 I had been having Braxton Hicks periodically for what felt like forever, and my loving husband was always quick to pop me in a warm bath if I felt things were getting too intense.
 I worked literally up until the day before I went to the hospital, no I do not recommend that.
 My hearts desire had been to give birth at the lovely birth center we lived nearby, but thanks to Colorado law I had to give birth at a hospital as multiple births are not legal in birth centers.
 For my next one, I want to do either home birth or birth center, but these being my first and being twins my husband and I prayed and determined to go the hospital route.
 I firmly believe that birth is as much about the baby’s journey entering this world as the mama’s, and I knew that the best choice for them was to do the hospital this time, even if it meant giving birth in a sterile cold operating room (more lovely laws).